The video experts blog

-In recent years, event producers increasingly hear the same request from their clients: “Can you add live streaming functionality to your services?”
+In recent years, event producers increasingly hear the same request from their clients: “Can you add live-streaming functionality to your services?”

 Do you strive to offer the latest and best streaming video services to your customers?
 If so, adding a live streaming capability to your product offerings is a great way to add value to your services.
-In a world increasingly driven by video, live streaming skills have become essential to keeping up.
-One 2015 study, for example, predicts that video traffic will make up 78% of mobile data traffic by 2021.
+In a world increasingly driven by video, live streaming skills have become essential to keep up.
+One 2017 study, for example, predicts that video traffic will make up 78% of mobile data traffic by 2021.

 The best streaming video services can help you to increase profitability and business–all without incurring exorbitant additional costs!
 This is especially true for those in the industry of (live) event production.
 To that end, this article examines the best streaming video services available for event production today.